 Presents strategies for improving specific reading skills in order to increase comprehension and ability to analyze and summarize reading content.
 Source documentation and test-taking skills are included.
 Designed for non-native speakers of English who wish to improve their academic skills in preparation for taking college credit classes.
-Prerequisite: Completion of ESL level 4 or CELSA test score of 50+, and oral proficiency score of 30+.
-SPL level 7.
+Prerequisite: Completion of ESL level 4 or CELSA test score of 50+.
 Class fee \$2.
 F, W, Sp, Su